 Grace Hopper was a mathematician and computer programming pioneer who excelled in male dominated fields.
 She wrote programs that made computers accessible to all and developed the COBOL computer language.
+Read this short Grace Hopper biography.
+You will learn what she invented and why she is famous.

 Name: Grace Murray Hopper